WIDR: History

 The station originally began broadcasting in 1952, as a carrier current station.
 The station was started by a small group of students including Jack Clifford, who later went on to found the Food Network.
 The station broadcast through the pipes of Western Michigan University; specifically throughout the dormitories.
 Thus, they picked W.I.D.R., or Western Inter-Dormitory Radio, as their call letters.

 For the first 23 years, WIDR broadcast as an AM station on 750 kHz.
 In 1975, the student-staff filed paperwork with the Federal Communications Commission (FCC) to become an FM station.
 They were given a frequency of 89.1 MHz, and allowed to broadcast at a power of 100 watts.
+The station went on the air on July 7, 1975.
 WIDR is classified by the FCC as a non-commercial, educational station.

 Today, the station goes by the moniker WIDR (pronounced "wider") and continues to serve both Western Michigan University and the Kalamazoo community.

+At the 2025 Intercollegiate Broadcasting System Conference Awards, WIDR FM won the award for Best College Station.